Manux123/FNF-Cool-Engine/README.md

 - [Evilsk8r](https://twitter.com/evilsk8r)  - Artist of fnf

 # MP4
 - I got rid of it lol Linux PROO!!!
-XuelDev:) (I think i should of said that We don't use this anymore oof)
+XuelDev:)

 # Building
 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!